Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 {% endhint %}

 {% hint style="success" %}
-## Swift SDKs are here!

-We've released Swift versions for our iOS SDKs - please see [Current SDK Versions](resources/upgrading-to-aep/current-sdk-versions.md) for available Swift extensions and reference documentation.

-The Swift iOS SDKs are open source!
-Read more about [our move to Swift and open source](https://medium.com/adobetech/adobe-experience-platform-mobile-sdks-move-to-swift-for-ios-6aa67b67b4d4).
-{% endhint %}

-{% hint style="success" %}
 ## Support for Adobe Experience Platform Edge Network

 The Adobe Experience Platform Mobile SDKs support data collection and other features via the Edge Network.